jimmyfowler/jimmyfowler.github.io/README.md

 My name is James Fowler, but I go by Jimmy.
 I'm a student at the University of Washington studying Aeronautical & Astronautical Engineering.
 I've always had a thing for space and initially planned to study astrophysics.
 But after seeing that engineers can make hands-on, tangible contributions towards space exploration, I couldn't imagine a future where I'm doing anything else.
 Though cosmology still has a special place in my heart, I want to be a part of the mission to explore our solar system, attain lunar permanence, set foot on Mars, and see what kinds of resources we can find on asteroids and icy moons to improve our lives on & off planet Earth.

-I love coding, CADing, Arduino-ing, and am currently looking for opportunities to apply those to space exploration!
+I love coding, CADing and Arduino-ing, and am currently looking for opportunities to apply those to space exploration!

 # Portfolio